-Three times per week and one Thursday a month, between 1500 and 2000 litres of low-fat milk is delivered to Healey’s Cheesery.
-The milk is produced from 80 pasture fed Fresian (Holstein) cows and contains neither growth hormones nor antibiotics.
+Three times per week and one Thursday a month, between 1500 and 2000 litres of low-fat milk is delivered to Healey’s Cheesery at Waterkloof.
+The milk is produced from 80 pasture fed Friesian (Holstein) cows and contains neither growth hormones nor antibiotics.
 Special milk delivery containers bring the fresh milk from just outside of Stellenbosch to Healey’s Cheesery on the foot of the Waterkloof Mountains.
 The temperature the milk arrives at determines the amount of time the cheese will take to make.
 On the day we visit, the cheese making finished early as the milk arrived at an optimum 12° Celsius.

 Keeping in mind that the milk is not pasteurized, everything in the cheesery needs to be completely sanitized.
 This means that the room and equipment is sterilized twice per day and extractor fans run constantly to keep the moisture levels perfect.
 Desiree collects her 4 staff members each morning as the milk cannot wait.
 They get dressed in special clothing in an ante-room to the cheesery before starting work.
 Anyone else entering needs to put on a hair net, shoe booties and a white overall before carefully washing their hands.
 Dave and I get dressed and don purple latex gloves before we begin our tour.